Posted on Nov 06, 2019

 With CEUS, a microbubble contrast agent is injected into a vein during the liver ultrasound study to help better visualize blood flow.
-Analysis of flow patterns has been shown to be useful in differentiating certain lesions from one another, as well as in following certain lesions.
+Analysis of flow patterns is useful in differentiating certain lesions from one another, as well as in following certain lesions.

-[Dr. McComb] The size of the liver compared to other organs is not an impediment to liver ultrasound imaging.
-In fact, liver tissue is very well suited to ultrasound evaluation as long as there is a good “window” for the ultrasound beam and it can penetrate sufficiently.
+[Dr. McComb] The size of the liver compared to other organs does not impede liver ultrasound imaging.
+Liver tissue is very well suited to ultrasound evaluation as long as there is a good “window” for the ultrasound beam and it can penetrate sufficiently.
 Technologists performing liver ultrasound are experts at working with patients to get the best possible images.

-For example, since ultrasound cannot pass through ribs, a technologist may ask a patient to take a deep breath and/or to roll in order to bring more of the liver down below the ribs so that it can be better seen.
+For example, since ultrasound cannot pass through ribs, a technologist may ask a patient to take a deep breath and/or roll to bring more of the liver down below the ribs so that it can be better seen.